 Option 1

-You can access charts from the sidebar menu on the left-hand side of your screen.
 To create a new chart, click on the pink button on the top right.
 You have two options to add questions/attributes to your chart:

 Use “Question charts” from the sidebar on the left to add a full question to your chart (you can also access “Question charts” from your charts management page at the top your screen).